aleshaleksey/fansys23/03-movement-exploration.md

 - Light load or lighter loads give no penalty.
 - Light to Medium loads give the following penalties.
-  - Walk speed: -5ft.
-Dig, climb speed: -10ft.
+  - Walk, dig speed: -5ft.
+Climb speed: -10ft, Swim speed: -15ft.
   - All Str, Con, Dex based rolls, attacks and saves: -2
 - Medium to Heavy load give the following penalties.
+  - Walk, climb are halved.
-  - Walk speed: Halved.
-Climb speed is halved.
+  - Dig and swim speed is reduced to 0.
   - All Str, Con, Dex based rolls, attacks and saves: -6
   - Maximum durations for walking (marching), running and sprinting before Con saves have to be made, is halved.